mridul037/mridul037/README.md

 **Quote of the hour:**

-In man-machine symbiosis, it is man who must adjust: The machines can't.
+C is quirky, flawed, and an enormous success.

-~ Alan Perlis
+~ Dennis Ritchie
 <pre>

 </pre>